ramintoosi/ROSS/README.md

 ROSS is an offline spike sorting software implemented based on the methods described in the paper entitled [An automatic spike sorting algorithm based on adaptive spike detection and a mixture of skew-t distributions](https://www.nature.com/articles/s41598-021-93088-w).
 (Official Implementation)

+## ROSS V2 Python
+Looking for the Python version? check [ROSS V2](https://github.com/ramintoosi/ROSS/tree/v2)

 ## Updates:
+- **5 July 2023:** ROSS v2 (pre-release) is here!
+[Click Here!](https://github.com/ramintoosi/ROSS/tree/v2)
-- **7 January 2023:** Importing .csv files is available on ROSS V2
+- **7 January 2023:** Importing .pkl files is available on ROSS V2
 - **1 January 2023:** ROSS v2 (beta) is Released!
 [Click Here!](https://github.com/ramintoosi/ROSS/tree/v2)
 - **28 September 2021:** We are developing ROSS v2 based on **Python** with new features.
 - **06 July 2021:** Our paper is accepted at **Scientific Reports** and is now publicly available (**Open Access**) at [this link](https://www.nature.com/articles/s41598-021-93088-w).

 ## Introduction
-Neural activity monitoring is one of the bases of understanding the brain behavior.
-The recorded extracellular potential is a combination of multiple neurons activities corrupted by noise.
-A main step in analyzing the extracellular data is to differentiate among different neuron activities.
+Neural activity monitoring is one of the bases of understanding brain behavior.
+The recorded extracellular potential is a combination of multiple neuron activities corrupted by noise.
+The main step in analyzing the extracellular data is to differentiate among different neuron activities.
 Spike sorting is the process of assigning each detected spike to the corresponding neurons.
-ROSS is a MATLAB based offline spike sorter software which helps the researchers to do automatic and manual spike sorting tasks efficiently.
-Currently it provides [t-distribution](https://www.sciencedirect.com/science/article/pii/S0165027003001201) and skew-t based methods for automatic spike sorting.
+ROSS is a MATLAB-based offline spike sorter software that helps researchers to do automatic and manual spike sorting tasks efficiently.
+Currently, it provides [t-distribution](https://www.sciencedirect.com/science/article/pii/S0165027003001201) and skew-t based methods for automatic spike sorting.
 Several functions are considered for modifying the auto-sorting results, such as merging and denoising.
 Also, useful visualizations are provided to get better results.

 ## Python Version
 ROSS v2 is based on Python.
 Check it out [here](https://github.com/ramintoosi/ROSS/tree/v2).